|Semester 1 Credit Value:||10|

-5. The written assignment is intended to teach scientific writing, progressively working up to longer and more complex pieces of writing throughout the semester.
+5. The written assignments are intended to teach scientific writing, progressively working up to longer and more complex pieces of writing throughout the semester.

 The format of resits will be determined by the Board of Examiners

-The written exercise motivates students to think in terms of the scientific method, i.e. forming a hypothesis and designing and an experiment to test it, encouraging students to creatively engage with the module material.
-Assessment by exam tests the knowledge acquired over the course of the module.
+The written exercise motivate students to think in terms of the scientific method, i.e. forming a hypothesis and designing and experiment to test it.
+The two essays teach how longer scientific essays are structured, and encourage students to creatively engage with the module material.
+Assessment by essay allows to students to develop formal argumentation and presentation skills relative to the topics covered in the module.